shahcompbio/mapscape/README.md

 ![](px1_mcpherson_roth_mapscape.png)
 ![](px7_mcpherson_roth_mapscape.png)

+To view the documentation for MapScape, type the following command in R:

+?mapscape

 MapScape was developed at the Shah Lab for Computational Cancer Biology at the BC Cancer Research Centre.

 References: